livechat/chat-window-android/README.md

 ```
 <div class="clear"></div>

-If you want to allow users to upload files from their external storage using chat window, a permission is also needed:
+If you want to allow users to upload files from their external storage using chat window, this permission is also needed:

 ```xml
 <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE" />